camunda/camunda-docs/docs/product-manuals/concepts/workflows.md

 ![data-flow](assets/workflow-data-flow.png)

-Every job worker can read the variables and modify them when completing a job so that data can be shared between different tasks in a workflow.
+Any job worker can read the variables and modify them when completing a job so that data can be shared between different tasks in a workflow.

 ## Data-based Conditions